 This point about data compatibility, like the other points that follow in this blog, is really all about the use-case.

-You know what data connectors you need - so ensure the business intelligence tool you are evaluating supports them!
+Know what data connectors you need - to ensure the business intelligence tool you are evaluating supports them!

 2. UI and UX